 How to evaluate your postpartum hormone levels

-To better understand your postpartum hormones and recovery, I recommend continuing regular visits with your OBGYN, PCP, or Naturopathic doctor, at least every three months for the first two years postpartum.
+To better understand your postpartum hormones and recovery, I recommend regular visits with your OBGYN, PCP, or Naturopathic doctor, at least every three months for the first two years postpartum.

 Test your postpartum hormones at home